OPEN CALL FOR THE COMMUNITY ART PROJECT “THE LAND WE CARRY”

 You’re welcome to apply if you’re over 18 and currently living in Lviv.

-No previous experience or special knowledge is required, but an interest in gardening, cooking, and openness to group interaction are important.
+No previous experience or special skills are required, but a will to engage in gardening, cooking, and openness to group interaction are important.

 By submitting your application, you confirm your intention to participate according to the schedule.